-In some cases, we may require a security deposit, which will be held and managed under the guidelines set by the Delaware Public Service Commission.
+In some cases, we may require a security deposit, which will be held and managed under the guidelines set by Public Service Commission.
 Your security deposit, along with interest earned, will be returned to you after one year of service provided you have paid 12 consecutive bills on time.
 Interest earned is based on the rate prescribed by the Public Service Commission.

 Please contact your nearest Chesapeake office with the following information: